rezer900/rezer900/README.md

 - 👋 Hi, I’m @rezer900
 - 👀 I’m interested in ... fixing steam client bug/s for linux.
 I found a bug on the birthdate input of the steam client
-- 🌱 I’m currently learning ...python
+- 🌱 I’m currently learning ...?
 - 📫 How to reach me ...theog779@gmail.com

 <!---